Wide Awake in Dreamland

 “You always say that,” she replied.

-“Today is different.
+“Today is different, though.
 I had the most magnificent dream.”

 “I do insist.
 I do.
 I do.”

 Jokul pulled himself to a seated position.
-He pressed his back against the trunk of another green tree, across from Ostara.
-He gazed toward the sky.
+He pressed his back against the trunk of the old Shag-oak.
+As Jokul spoke, Ostara gazed toward the sky.

 “In this dream, we were playing the forest.”